LarsenDR/newopenhpsdr/README.md

 # newopenhpsdr
-package for new protocol HPSDR radios
+Package of routines to allow the programming of the openhpsdr boards with the new protocol